Rhus kearneyi subsp. kearneyi, Kearney's Sumac

 Family: Anacardiaceae, Sumac Family

-Growth Form: Shrub, tree; plants densely branched; bark scaly, older bark dark; branches tan to gray; densely puberulent and later glabrous.
+Growth Form: Shrub or small tree; plants densely branched; bark scaly, older bark dark; branches tan to gray, young twigs and petioles reddish in color; stems and twigs densely puberulent and later glabrous.

-Leaves: Green, olive green, shiny; conspicuous parallel venation (whitish) and prominent center mid-rib; alternate; evergreen; simple, margins entire to serrulate; broadly ovate, oval or broadly elliptic, leathery; underside of leaves with glandular hair; leaves up to 2 inches long.
+Leaves: Green, olive green, shiny; conspicuous parallel venation (whitish) and prominent center mid-rib, glandular hairs beneath (abaxial), glabrous to sparsely hirtellous above (adaxial); alternate; evergreen; simple, margins entire to serrulate; broadly ovate, oval or broadly elliptic, leaves rounded to acuminate, the bases are rounded to cordate, leaves leathery; leaf sizes small to over 2 inches (6 cm) long, petioles .1 to .5 inches (3-10 mm) long, reddish in color.

-Flower Color: White and pink; flowers in dense panicles, 2 or more inches long; bracts lanceolate to ovate, puberulent; flowers small, sepals pinkish, puberulent; petals cream colored, glabrous; fruit is a red drupe.
+Flower Color: White, cream or pink; clusters of flowers in dense panicles, .75 to 1.5 inches (2-4.5 cm) or more long; bracts lanceolate to ovate, glandular puberulent; flowers small, sepals pinkish, puberulent; petals cream colored, glabrous; fruit is a red drupe; lenticeular-orbicular, .4 inches long (10 mm), glandular-pubescent, viscid.

 North America & US County Distribution Map for Rhus kearneyi.